AjanaLarry/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 2 - Write a script that changes the working directory to the user’s home directory.
 Task 3 - Write a script that displays current directory contents in a long format.
 Task 4 - Write a script that displays current directory contents, including hidden files.
+Task 5 - Write a script that displays current directory contents, in long format, with user and group IDs displayed numerically.